Logging — Agentuity Documentation

 AGENTUITY_LOG_LEVEL=debug

-See Log Configuration for the full level table and defaults.
+See Log Configuration for the SDK reference section.

 Viewing Logs

 In dev mode, logs stream directly to your terminal.
-In deployed environments, use agentuity cloud session logs <session-id> or the Agentuity App session timeline.
+In deployed environments, use agentuity cloud session logs <session-id> or the Agentuity Console session timeline.

-See Viewing Logs for the full CLI commands.
+See Session Logs for the full CLI commands.

 Best Practices

-• Use ctx.logger: Always use ctx.logger or c.var.logger instead of console.log for proper log collection
+• Use ctx.logger: Use ctx.logger or c.var.logger instead of console.log for proper log collection

-• Add context: Include IDs, counts, and timing in structured fields
+• Add context: Use child logger fields for searchable IDs, counts, and timing

 • Use appropriate levels: info for normal flow, warn for recoverable issues, error for failures